Valarie Sion

-Valarie Carolyn Allman (born February 23, 1995) is an American track and field athlete specializing in the discus throw.
+Valarie Carolyn Allman-Sion (born February 23, 1995) is an American track and field athlete specializing in the discus throw.
 She is a two time Olympic champion, having won the gold medal at the 2021 Tokyo Olympics and 2024 Paris Olympics.
 Allman won the gold medal at the 2025 World Athletics Championships held in Tokyo.

 She also won bronze at the 2022 World Athletics Championships, making her the first American woman to win a world championship medal in the discus throw, and later a silver medal at the 2023 World Championships.
 She is the North American record holder for the event.

 Personal life

 Allman was born in Christiana Hospital in Newark, Delaware and raised in Hershey, Pennsylvania.
 She graduated from Silver Creek High School in Longmont, Colorado in 2013.
 She then graduated from Stanford University in 2017 with a B.S. in product design.

 Career

 Allman was a seven-time All-American at Stanford University.
 She went on to represent her country at the 2017 Summer Universiade, where she won a silver medal, and the 2017 World Championships, where she did not qualify for the final.
 She was the 2018 National Champion.
 In addition, she won a bronze medal at the 2018 Athletics World Cup and silver at the 2018 NACAC Championships.
 She won a gold medal at the 2021 Summer Olympics.
 At the 2022 World Athletics Championships, she won a bronze medal, which made her the first American woman to win a world championship medal in the discus throw.
 At the 2024 Summer Olympics in Paris, she won a gold medal.